 Providing to the Consortium an SDLC methodology recommendation that reduces overall CalSAWS change development and delivery timelines, while maintaining high-quality.

-Providing a focus on UCD, that reduces the overall time and effort for the development and delivery of CalSAWS changes, while maintaining high quality.
+Providing a focus on UCD, that reduces the overall time and effort for the development and delivery of CalSAWS changes, while maintaining high quality and usability.

 Performing requirements capture and validation activities and delivering and maintaining the Requirements Traceability Matrix (RTM).